blankenshipgm/Gitinstruction/README.md

 ### Congratulations!
 1. You have successfully clone a respostiory, created a branch, modified files, commited changes, and merged those changes with the Origin.
 2. Now you should be able to see your HelloWorld.java class in the git repository!
+### FAQ's
+1. I got back into git after this tutorial and I cannot find my access token! where is it?
+Answer: The git access token disappears after you create it.
+You will have to create and new one and save it somewhere on your computer.
+Saving it elsewhere is the only way to refrain from making a new access token each time you use git.
+### GitHub Support
+If you have any issues with git contact them here:(https://support.github.com/)